Quinnipiac ranked among top 100 universities in the country

 “I think that it is amazing that what we know is a strength has been externally recognized in a very prestigious place,” said Zinn.
 “We know about this excellence because we assess student learning and we track their outcomes, and outcome measures are also a significant portion of the ranking.”

-Developed and implemented with research partners College Pulse and Statista, The Wall Street Journal rankings attribute 70% of an institution’s overall score to student outcome.
-Other major ranking drivers attribute 33% to salary impact, 20% to graduation rate impact, and 20% to learning environment.
+Developed and implemented with research partners College Pulse and Statista, The Wall Street Journal rankings attribute 70% of an institution’s overall score to student outcomes, including 33% to salary impact and 20% to graduation rate impact.
+Other major ranking drivers attribute 20% to learning environment and 10% to diversity.

 Provost Debra Liebowitz said methodology does a good job of capturing Quinnipiac’s strength in career outcomes, career success, and the range of experiential opportunities offered to students to practice what they’re learning in real time.

 “I think this is simply capturing the strength of our academic programs and our students’ success,” said Liebowitz.
-“That ability to apply what you’re learning leads to the kind of long-term success that both The Wall Street Journal is trying to capture, but also other rankings, like Zippia; which, for five years out, has ranked Quinnipiac No. 1 in the nation.”
+“That ability to apply what you’re learning leads to the kind of long-term success that both The Wall Street Journal is trying to capture, but also other rankings, like Zippia, which, for five years out, has ranked Quinnipiac No. 1 in the nation.”

 For the fifth consecutive year, Zippia.com has named Quinnipiac as the No. 1 university in the nation for successful career placement following graduation.
 Additionally, among other rankings and distinctions, U.S. News & World Report consistently recognizes Quinnipiac among the best national universities.